busadave13/AKS.Infrastructure/terraform/modules/networking/README.md

 # Networking Module

-This module creates the networking infrastructure for the AKS platform including:
+This module creates the networking infrastructure for the AKS cluster including:

 - Resource Group
 - Virtual Network